Polypheme2/MFE_host_app/README.txt

 1 - INTRODUCTION :
-    - This project (named host_app) is the main project of the micro-frontend application we intent develop
+    - This project (host_app) is the main project of the micro-frontend application we intent develop
-    - So, this project will be responsible of displaying microfrontend
+    - So, it will be responsible of displaying the microfrontends
-    - This project (named host_app) is using native federation as micro-frontend developpement tool (instead of module federation)
+    - It is using native federation as micro-frontend developpement tool (instead of module federation)

 2 -DEVELOPPEMENT ENVIRONNEMENT CARACTERISTICS :
     ng v